Procurement: Sourcing Products for Your Subscription Boxes

 - Should I begin with free products?
 As my business grows, should I stick to free products, or should I start paying for them?

-- In the essence of product sourcing – where can I find good, reliable suppliers?
+- When it comes to of product sourcing – where can I find good, reliable suppliers?

 Lucky for you, we have all the answers to these questions!
 And as always, we’re in a mood to share them.
 But, before we pour a metaphorical rain of practical know-how on you, we should cover a few more things…